-The Associate in Arts degree in Sociology is intended to provide you with the first two years of general requirements and a basis in sociology that will prepare you for transfer to a 4 year college or university.
+The Associate in Arts degree in Sociology is intended to provide you with the first two years of general requirements and a basis in sociology that will prepare you for transfer to a four-year college or university.
+Learn more:

 Most sociologists work in one or more specialties, such as social organization, stratification, and mobility; racial and ethnic relations; education; family; social psychology; urban, rural, political, and comparative sociology; sex roles and relations; demography; gerontology; criminology; and sociological practice.

 Sociology can provide the necessary foundation if you’re aspiring to pursue a career in public administration, private and public enterprises, human relations, community development, social work, education, childcare, politics and law.